UoB-COMSM0166/2025-group-12/README.md

 - 15% ~750 words

 - Teamwork.
 How did you work together, what tools did you use.
 Did you have team roles?
 Reflection on how you worked together.

+## Sustainability, ethics and accessibility

+- 10% ~750 words

+- Evidence of the impact of your game across the environment and two of the other areas: Environmental +2 of the following: Social, Economic, Technical, Individual

 ## Conclusion